derekwhayes/odin_landing_page/README.md

 # Odin Landing Page

 ### Practice html/css by remaking The Odin Project's make believe landing page.
+Instructions said not to worry about responsiveness...so it's only good down to 1080px...oh well!
 <hr>

 ### Credits